Package insert / prescribing information

 5 percent Dextrose in Lactated Ringer's Injection

-Enalaprilat injection, USP 1.25 mg per mL, is a clear, colorless solution and is supplied in vials containing 1 mL and 2 mL.
+Enalaprilat Injection, USP 1.25 mg per mL, is a clear, colorless solution and is supplied as follows: